1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Related Work

-In addition to software documentation, much programming knowledge exists in heterogeneous formats, such as code, forum discussions, programming screencasts.
+In addition to software documentation, much programming knowledge exists in heterogeneous formats such as code, forum discussions, programming screencasts.
 Recovering the traceability across these heterogeneous formats receives much attention.
-Srinivas et al. \cite{Srinivas2020Graph4CodeAM} construct Graph4Code by connecting source code with different usage documentation to enrich program code semantic.
-Researchers also link source code examples to API documentation \cite{Moreno2015HowCI,Subramanian2014LiveAD}.
-The complementary nature of different information sources has also been explored to provide a more complete picture of relevant knowledge~\cite{Petrosyan2015DiscoveringIE,Treude2016AugmentingAD,Abdalkareem2017WhatDD,Ren2020APIMisuseDD,Ponzanelli2016CodeTubeER}.
-All existing works analyzes and links heterogeneous information at the text level.
-In contrast, our knowledge fusion is at the entity level.
+Srinivas et al.~\cite{Srinivas2020Graph4CodeAM} build Graph4Code by connecting source code to various usage documentation to enrich program code semantics, while Bacchelli et al.~\cite{bacchelli2010linking} link the source code to informal text in email.
+Treude et al.~\cite{Treude2016AugmentingAD} augment API documentation with insight sentences on SO using a machine learning-based approach.
+All of these works link heterogeneous knowledge by only comparing sentence semantics at the text level, which might lead to confusion when linking two entities because some APIs may have the same description.
+For instance, \textit{java.util.List.get(int index)}, \textit{java.util.ArrayList.get(int index)}, and \textit{java.util.LinkedList.get(int index)} all have the same description: ``Returns the element at the specified position in this list''.
+At this point, the task entity is unsure which API entity should be linked.
+To address this issue, studies~\cite{dagenais2012recovering,Subramanian2014LiveAD} link API and its learning resources (e.g., tutorial) based on the API fully-qualified name (i.e., API syntactic structure).
+The API fully-qualified name, however, cannot be correctly inferred because the code example is always syntactically incomplete~\cite{Huang2022PrompttunedCL}.
+In contrast, we devise an entity-based approach to knowledge fuse that compares the Task-KG task entity to the API-KG API entity while taking both the API syntactic structure and usage semantic into account.
+In addition, studies~\cite{Petrosyan2015DiscoveringIE,Treude2016AugmentingAD,Ren2020APIMisuseDD} show that the complementarity of different information sources can present a complete picture of relevant knowledge.
 With API and task as explicit entities in a graph, our approach supports coherent API- and task-centric knowledge search and presents programming know-what and know-how knowledge as a unified whole.